pag-crypto/zkmbs/README.md

-# Installation and Running
+# Introduction and Overview

+This repository accompanies the paper "Zero-Knowledge Middleboxes" by Paul Grubbs, Arasu Arun, Ye Zhang, Joseph Bonneau, and Michael Walfish (link).
+Zero-knowledge middleboxes (ZKMBs) are network middleboxes that enforce network usage policies on encrypted traffic in a privacy-preserving way.
+Clients send the middlebox zero-knowledge proofs that their traffic is policy-compliant; these proofs reveal nothing about the client's communication except that it complies with the policy.

+This repository contains code for the three ZKMB case studies described in the paper, as well as all the channel opening circuits.
-This repository contains the code implementing the experiments from the zero-knowledge middlebox paper (link): privacy-preserving DNS query filter, ODOH resolver and HTTP firewall.
-The xJsnark liibrary is used to generated circuits.
-This includes modules to perform AES-GCM, SHA256, Merkle tree membership testing, ECDHE and the TLS 1.3 key schedule.
+The xJsnark library is used to generated circuits, including modules to perform AES-CTR, SHA256, Merkle tree membership testing, ECDHE and the TLS 1.3 key schedule.
+It also contains support code (such as Python scripts) for generating test inputs.

 # xJsnark instructions